 Health Sciences (B.S.)

-The Bachelor of Science degree in Health Sciences at Russell Sage College prepares you with courses in culture and health, wellness, and medical ethics with a strong foundation in the necessary scientific knowledge, research, and laboratory skills.
+Degree Type Bachelor's The Bachelor of Science degree in Health Sciences at Russell Sage College prepares you with courses in culture and health, wellness, and medical ethics with a strong foundation in the necessary scientific knowledge, research, and laboratory skills.
 Students interested in completing an internship experience (HSC 327) consult with the HSC Program Director for assistance and final approval.
 Students may select to complete a concentration in exercise science (optional).
 [63-65 credits]